cleancoded/Cleancoded-String-Replace/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CLEANCODED String Replace replaces any defined string with another string within any WordPress website.
+String Replace replaces any defined string with another string within any WordPress website.

 == Description ==
-CLEANCODED String Replace replaces any defined string with another string within any WordPress website.
+String Replace replaces any defined string with another string within any WordPress website.

 = Here are some common use cases for this tool =
 * HTTPS rewriting (replace "http://domain.com" with "https://domain.com")